ponylang/pony-tutorial/appendices/whitespace.md

 Including documentation in your code makes you awesome.
 If you do it, everyone will love you.

-Pony makes it easy by allowing you to put a __docstring__ on every type and on every method.
-Just put a string literal right after declaring the type, or right after the `=>` of a method, before writing the body.
+Pony makes it easy by allowing you to put a __docstring__ on every type, field, or method.
+Just put a string literal right after declaring the type or field, or right after the `=>` of a method, before writing the body.
 The compiler will know what to do with them.

 For traits and interfaces that have methods without bodies, you can put the docstring after the method declaration, even though there is no `=>`.